danzuep/MailKitSimplified/README.md

 ### Setup

-If you're not familiar with dependency injection then just use this:
+If you're not familiar with dependency injection then you can specify the IMAP host address like this:

 ```csharp
 using var imapReceiver = ImapReceiver.Create("imap.example.com", 0, "U5ern@me", "P@55w0rd");